morris/samd/README.md

 - Loading of scripts is handled and optimized by the browser.
 - Production optimizations are progressive and don't impact development.
 - Bundling is (almost) reduced to simple concatenation.
+- Bundling does not require configuration; simple shell scripts are sufficient and provide more flexibility.

 At any point of the workflow, it is advised to measure page load performance and user experience, and only proceed optimizing if needed.